basarat/algorithms/src/doublyLinkedList/README.md

 Instead of just `value` and `next` we also keep track of any previous node, against each node.
 Of course, for the head `prev` will be `undefined` and for the `tail` the `next` will be `undefined`.

-Lets make this concrete and define a `DoublyLinkedListNode` as a generic interface that holds a value and potentially the next and prev nodes.
+Lets make this node description concrete and define a `DoublyLinkedListNode` as a generic interface that holds a value and potentially the next and prev nodes.

 ```js
 /**